jakearchibald/jakearchibald.com/static-build/posts/2021/10/cors/index.md

 Access-Control-Expose-Headers: Custom-Header-1, Custom-Header-2
 ```

-The matching is case-insensitive since header names are case-insensitive .
+The matching is case-insensitive since header names are case-insensitive.
 You can also use:

 ```
 Access-Control-Expose-Headers: *